 A couple of summers ago, when England was facing a small heatwave, almost every day you could find me on the beach, reading a book and trying to catch a tan.
 “Maya’s Notebook” was a birthday gift, and, to be honest, it did spend some time gathering dust, in my bookshelf.
-But that summer, it was its turn to be taken to the beach and read, as I was running low on new books to read.
+But that summer, it was its turn to be taken to the beach and be read, as I was running low on new books.

 Isabel Allende’s novel starts intriguing, with Maya, a rebel American teenager, shoved on a plane by her grandmother and sent to Chiloe Island, a remote far away place in the North of the Chilean Patagonia.

 The book follows two parallel narratives, both belonging to the main character, one from the past and one from the present, binding them into a fantastic story that makes you dream of the magic land of Chiloe.
 Needless to say, I was unable to put the book down until I finished reading it, and I added Chiloe Island to my itinerary for Chile, even if that meant skipping Ushuaia and the heart of Patagonia.

 Fast forwarding, here I was, sitting on a bus which was on a ferry, crossing from Puerto Montt to Chiloe Island.
 I set my base in Ancud, a town in the North, where most travellers stop.
 I didn’t have much plans on what to do, other than see the penguins, try to spot some whales and hike in the National Park from the South of the Island.